Zechariah 4

 And the angel who talked with me came again, and waked me, like a man that is wakened out of his sleep.
 2 And he said to me, “What do you see?”
 I said, “I see, and behold, a lampstand all of gold, with a bowl on the top of it, and seven lamps on it, with seven lips on each of the lamps which are on the top of it.
 3 And there are two olive trees by it, one on the right of the bowl and the other on its left.”
 4 And I said to the angel who talked with me, “What are these, my lord?”
 5 Then the angel who talked with me answered me, “Do you not know what these are?”
 I said, “No, my lord.”
 6 Then he said to me, “This is the word of the LORD to Zerubbabel: Not by might, nor by power, but by my Spirit, says the LORD of hosts.
 7 What are you, O great mountain?
 Before Zerubbabel you shall become a plain; and he shall bring forward the top stone amid shouts of ‘Grace, grace to it!’”
 8 Moreover the word of the LORD came to me, saying, 9 “The hands of Zerubbabel have laid the foundation of this house; his hands shall also complete it.
 Then you will know that the LORD of hosts has sent me to you.
 10 For whoever has despised the day of small things shall rejoice, and shall see the plummet in the hand of Zerubbabel.
 “These seven are the eyes of the LORD, which range through the whole earth.”
 11 Then I said to him, “What are these two olive trees on the right and the left of the lampstand?”
 12 And a second time I said to him, “What are these two branches of the olive trees, which are beside the two golden pipes from which the oil is poured out?”
 13 He said to me, “Do you not know what these are?”
 I said, “No, my lord.”
 14 Then he said, “These are the two anointed who stand by the Lord of the whole earth.”
 Zech.
 4:1 -14

 Lampstands and olive trees go together.
 You really can’t have one without the other.
 A lampstand can give no light without oil to burn.
-Oil just sitting there without a burning lamp, gives no light on any subject.
+Oil just sitting there without a burning lamp gives no light on any subject.

-Now let us take a wild ride into symbolism and typology, with the Angel of the Lord as our tour guild.
-This passage had meaning for those at the time of its writing, as well as a symbolic meaning to the spiritual condition of these long centuries since the Messiah was taken from the earth, and a typological meaning of the New Jerusalem.
-The subject changes several times without any break or reason.
+Now, let us take a wild ride with an angel as our tour guide into the symbolism and typology of this crazy passage.
+There was a meaning for those at the time of its writing, as well as a symbolic meaning to the spiritual condition of these long centuries since the Messiah was taken from the earth, and a typological meaning of the New Jerusalem.
+The theme changes several times without any break or reason.

 The Lampstand

-What he saw was a menorah that was similar to the menorah that stood in the tabernacle and later the temple [ Ex 25:31-37].
-The lampstand that was in the temple was suppose to be kept burning continually it was not an eternal flame, it needed tending.
-However, this one that Zechariah saw is unique.
-It is self refueling from a bowl or fountain on the top.
-The oil is continually being feed to the lamps.
+What he saw was a menorah, similar to the menorah that stood in the tabernacle and later the temple [Ex 25:31-37].
+The lampstand in the temple was supposed to be kept continually burning.
+This required the priests to tend it constantly, always refilling the oil.
+This visionary menorah is unique.
+Standing with the lampstand are two olive trees.
+The source of the oil is a self-refueling bowl or fountain on the top.
 No priest is needed to tend the lamps daily.
-In this way its light was ever maintained, ever lit, ever eternal.
+In this way, its light was ever maintained, ever lit, ever eternal.
+The angel indicates that Zechariah should know what these are.
+However, Zechariah admits that he doesn’t have a clue.

-FYI: In this electrical age, we have little knowledge of of oil lamps.
-Without oil a lamp cannot burn, there will be no light.
-No matter how they are designed there is always a bowl or reservoir for the oil, it must be kept full, and a wick is placed down into it.
-The wick usually lays in or is held erect by some device out of a spout or clamp.
-To keep burning it must have one end in the oil and the other out.
+stone-seven-spouts-oil-lampFYI: In this electrical age, we have little knowledge of oil lamps.
+Without oil, a lamp cannot burn, and there will be no light.
+No matter how they are designed, there is always a bowl or reservoir for the oil; it must be kept full, and a wick is placed down into it.
+The wick usually lies in or is held erect by some device out of a spout or clamp.
+To keep burning, it must have one end in the oil and the other out.
 The burning edge was trimmed daily.

 For the gate is narrow and the way is hard, that leads to life, and those who find it are few.
 Matt.
 7:14